jwhandley/sudoku-solver/README.md

 It's based on the
 [constraint propagation](https://colab.research.google.com/github/norvig/pytudes/blob/main/ipynb/Sudoku.ipynb)
-approach from Peter Norvig.
+approach from Peter Norvig's Python notebook.
 This implementation aims to be nearly as high level and expressive as his Python version, while matching or exceeding his optimized Java version in terms of speed.

 On my machine (11 core M3 Pro Macbook Pro), it is able to solve 250,000 puzzles in under 750ms when run in parallel with rayon.
 When I run the